swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 ```bash
 sudo systemctl cat <application>
 ```

-In the example of transmission, you can see the following output.
+The command above will produce output like the one under.
+This is an example output of `sudo systemctl cat transmission@`.

 ```systemd
 # /etc/systemd/system/transmission@.service